KSU-CS-Software-Engineering/rgn/userdoc/developer-documentation.md

 ![Shared Directory](img/SharedFolderNew.PNG)

-We have also defined a few classes for keeping track of data in the RuralGroceryNetwork/Data directory:
+We have also defined a few classes for keeping track of data in the RuralGroceryNetwork/Data directory.
+They consist of State.cs classes and .cs classes for Nodes, Routes, Scenario, StoreInformation, and Trucks pages.
+The .cs file stores the state of the node and the State.cs file stores the informtion for that page:

 ![Data Directory](img/DataFolderNew.PNG)

-And some javascript and css files in the RuralGroceryNetwork/wwwroot directory:
+And some javascript and css files in the RuralGroceryNetwork/wwwroot directory.
+The Route.js file is the new file that controls the map on the pages that have one.
+The methods in this file are also the ones called to do varius things on the map for the diffrent pages:

 ![wwwroot Directory](img/wwwrootNew.PNG)